hookdeck/chargebee-demo/.plan/outline.md

 # **Full Tutorial Outline**

+> **Status:** This outline represents the original proposed structure.
+The final implemented tutorial (see `tutorial.md`) follows a streamlined, action-oriented approach with these key changes:
+>
+> - Removed detailed Step 5 (Observability) and Step 6 (Monitoring) sections
+> - Integrated CLI usage into Step 4 (Testing)
+> - Added Step 5 (Deploy to Production)
+> - Condensed observability and monitoring into "Tips and Best Practices"
+> - Added "Conclusion" with CTAs
+> - Maintained focus on practical, action-oriented workflow

 Below is the full outline you can share with Chargebee as the proposed structure for the collaborative tutorial.

 ## Reliable Subscription & Customer Automation with Chargebee Webhooks and the Hookdeck Event Gateway